 Within the nutrition and dietetics major, the DPD prepares you to become a registered dietitian nutritionist (RDN), translating the science of nutrition into personalized recommendations to help people prevent and manage medical conditions.
 The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and equips you with didactic courses to meet the knowledge requirements established by ACEND for dietitians.
 The program also includes a rigorous science core to ensure you are well-prepared for success in graduate school and a career.
 The program has a maximum enrollment of 80 students per graduating class.

 Upon graduating from the program, you will receive a bachelor’s degree in nutrition and dietetics and a DPD verification statement.
 You may then enter an ACEND-accredited dietetic internship to complete the required supervised practice needed to be eligible to take the national registration exam for dietitians.
-As part of the DPD, you’ll also have the option to apply to Purdue’s Coordinated Program in Dietetics to complete your supervised practice experience.
+As part of the DPD, you’ll also have the option to apply to Purdue’s Master of Science in Dietetics to complete your supervised practice experience.
 Graduates who do not receive a dietetic internship match are also eligible to apply to the Individualized Supervised Practice Pathway (ISPP) to complete their required supervised practice experience.

 Any of the majors in the Department of Nutrition Science (NUTR) can also be paired together for a double major.
 Learn more about NUTR double majors.